Last-Gasp Jet Fighter Heinkel He 162

 |Fancy fighters were useless without highly capable men to fly them.
 Pilots, not planes, were the biggest bottleneck for the Germans during the closing months of the war aside from fuel.|

-However, this brief reprieve was enough to give the Nazis hopes of prolonging the war long enough for fantastic projects such as the Salamander to bear fruit.
+However, this brief reprieve was enough to give the Germans hope of prolonging the war long enough for fantastic projects such as the Salamander to bear fruit.
 It was a forlorn hope, but it kept the men at their guns, which some would say was the real impetus behind crash programs with little likelihood of success such as the Salamander.

 An Emergency Fighter Program was set up.
 Heinkel already had designs in the works - all aircraft designers have contingency designs ready to be worked up in short order should someone want to pay for them - and won the contract.
 The great advantages of the design were that it only required one jet engine, as opposed to the Me-262's two, and that it was made primarily of wood.
 This design thus was crafted to accomodate the realistic economic situation of Germany in the fall of 1944.

 Heinkel cranked out the prototype in the incredibly short time of six weeks, reflecting the extreme desperation being felt by higher-ups who probably shot anyone who delayed development.

 The first Salamander flight on December 6, 1944 succeeded, but the second flight a few days later killed the pilot and revealed glue problems that had to be worked around.
 Small changes were made to compensate for the structural problems without correcting them, desperate measures which never would have been attempted in normal times with adequate materials.

 The changes kind of worked, but the craft was plagued with problems throughout its short lifespan.
 Still, that the craft could be produced at all under conditions in Germany during late 1944 was little short of a miracle.